FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/azure/README.md

 + **0** - *Step completed successfully*
 + **100** - *Azure returned a general exception*

-### Get AKS Kubeconfig Return Codes
+### Get AKS kubeconfig return codes

-Return codes indicating status of resource action requests, such as Deploy or Remove
+Return codes indicating status of resource action requests, such as Deploy or Remove.

 - **1** - *Error authenticating with Azure using OAuth*
 - **2** - *Error building kubeconfig from response*